stevavoliajvar/stop_cloudflare/ACTION.md

 - Opera spyware level: [Extremely High](https://spyware.neocities.org/articles/opera.html)

-- Don't use any browser on Apple iOS.
-This is because you shouldn't be using iOS at all, mainly because it is [malware](https://www.gnu.org/proprietary/malware-apple.html).
+- Apple iOS: you shouldn't be using iOS at all, mainly because it is [malware](https://www.gnu.org/proprietary/malware-apple.html).

 Therefore we recommend above table only. _Nothing else_.